tranvantruonggit/tranvantruonggit.github.io/_pages/about.md

 permalink: /about/
 title: "About me"
 ---
-Hello there, I am just an engineer living in HCMC.
-I love exploring the technology and engineering.
-I strive to understand how thing works, why thing is designed/engineered in this way or that way.
-I have started blogging since COVID year 2019.
-This blog is a way I improve my writitng skill and keep track some of my thoughts.
+Hello there!
+I'm an engineer based in HCMC with a passion for technology and engineering.
+I'm constantly fascinated by how things work and why they are designed or engineered in certain ways.
+Blogging has been a great outlet for me since the COVID year of 2019, allowing me to improve my writing skills and document my thoughts along the way.

 # Profession
-I am working for multidisciplinary projects in automotive domain, specifically Electronic Control Unit.
-My day-to-day is precisely choosing the best solution for our customers in technical point of view, obviously, I am not doing it alone.
-If you have any inquiry regarding our services/products, feel free to reach me via Linked In or my email [truong@rtos.dev](mailto:truong@rtos.dev)
+In my professional life, I work on multidisciplinary projects in the automotive domain, specifically Electronic Control Units.
+Everyday, I collaborate with a team to find the best technical solutions for our customers.
+If you have any inquiries about our services or products, feel free to reach out to me via LinkedIn or email me at [truong@rtos.dev](mailto:truong@rtos.dev)

 # Hobby
-I do have some small side projects for fun, it may not be related to my job.
-That somehow keeps me up to date with what's going on with the technology.
-I love to discuss about engineering and new ideas.
-I have decent experience about embedded system and alike, if you are intested in that topic, we can have some coffee someday somewhere haha.
+Aside from my work, I also indulge in small side projects for fun, even if they are not directly related to my job.
+These projects help me stay up to date with the latest technology trends.
+I enjoy discussing engineering concepts and brainstorming new ideas.
+With a decent experience in embedded systems, I would be thrilled to grab a coffee someday and delve into these topics.

 # This domain
-Yeah, you may wonder why I had this domain, RTOS (Real Time Operating System) is one of my favourite topics in embedded systems, and when Google rolled out the **.dev** domain, I took that chance to register this for me.
+You might be wondering why I chose this domain name.
+Well, RTOS (Real-Time Operating System) is one of my favorite topics in embedded systems.
+When Google introduced the `.dev domain`, I saw it as a perfect opportunity to register it for myself.

 # What else
-I own a mechanical keyboard, I use track ball in my office, I am a Dvorak typist, well those are kind of things that you can easily recognize myself.
+On a personal note, I'm a proud owner of a mechanical keyboard and I prefer using a trackball in my office setup.
+Additionally, I'm a Dvorak typist.
+These are just a few things that easily identify me.